chrishobcroft/docs/docs/source/node.rst

 * Get some test eth from the eth faucet from http://eth-testnet.livepeer.org/.

-  * Note: some members have experienced problems getting test eth from the eth faucet.
-If you are experiencing this, please contact us at https://gitter.im/livepeer/Lobby and we will send you some test eth.
+.. note:: some members have experienced problems getting test eth from the eth faucet - with the error message "nonce too low".
+If you are experiencing this, or other errors, please contact us at https://gitter.im/livepeer/Lobby and we will send you some test eth.

   * Make sure to use the Eth account address printed out above in ``livepeer_cli``.
 Remember to add 0x as a prefix to address, if not present.